JDilrew/zest/source-material.md

 6. Detect file changes and track previously failed tests (for watch mode and prioritization)
 7. Create a test runner instance (`jest-runner`)
 8. For each test file:
+   - Create a runtime environment (`jest-runtime`) for isolation, mocking, and transformation
    - Use `jest-circus` (the test execution engine) to:
      - Register and organize tests and `describe` blocks
      - Run global setup/teardown (`beforeAll`, `afterAll`)